-Inner City Limerick has suffered from neglect in the past.
+Attempts to renew inner city Limerick which has suffered from neglect in the past.

 Progress in Limerick appears to have been passed the city by.
 There are acres of derelict buildings many in a state of decay.
-But why has the city been allowed to fall into such disrepair?
+Why has the city been allowed to fall into such disrepair?

-According to Limerick businesswoman Mirette Corboy things are beginning to improve but she acknowledges that the city of Limerick has suffered from
+According to Limerick businesswoman Mirette Corboy things are beginning to improve but acknowledges that the city of Limerick has suffered from,

 Neglect, complacency and a lack of civil pride